AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 Il modo in cui le impostazioni out-of-the-box sono configurate per l&#39;integrazione di Target e Analytics da una prospettiva di implementazione consiste nell&#39;utilizzare il codice SDID passato dalla pagina per unire automaticamente al backend la richiesta di Target e Analytics.

-Tuttavia, se desiderate avere un maggiore controllo su come e quando inviare dati di analisi relativi a Target ad Analytics a scopo di reporting e non desiderate rinunciare alle impostazioni predefinite per fare in modo che Target e Analytics trattino automaticamente i dati di analisi tramite l&#39;identificatore SDID, potete impostare **analyticslogging = client_ side** tramite **window. targetglobalsettings**.
+However, if you want more control on how and when to send analytics data related to Target to Analytics for reporting purposes, and you do not want to opt-in to the default settings of having Target and Analytics automatically stitch the analytics data via the SDID, then you can set **analyticsLogging = client_side** via **window.targetGlobalSettings**.
 Nota: qualsiasi versione inferiore a 2.1 non supporta questo approccio.

 Ad esempio: